Are My Postoperative Symptoms Normal?

-2. A dull, constant and increasing ache develops over hours or days, and vision becomes foggy or hazy.
+2. A dull, constant and increasing ache develops over hours or days, and vision goes down; it becomes becomes foggy or hazy.

-3. You are experiencing new flashes and new floaters that are especially noticeable in the dark.
+3. You are experiencing new flashes that you can see in the dark, and new floaters.

 These symptoms can be vision threatening and may need to be treated quickly.
 They can occur even after straightforward surgery, but they are more likely to occur if you experienced a complication.